 at around 1yr of age and annually thereafter.

 We use and HIGHLY recommend Board Certified Veterinary

-staff at LAS VEGAS VETERINARY SPECIALTY CENTER if you're having
+staff at LAS VEGAS VETERINARY SPECIALTY CENTER.
+Please give them

 |8650 W. Tropicana Ave., Suite B-107